eipcard.com (debit card); irs.gov (website)

 Don’t throw away your stimulus payment by accident

 Why would you do that?
 People are rightly suspicious of unsolicited cards through the mail, and the Economic Impact Payment (EIP) cards arrive in plain envelopes with the return address “Money Network Cardholder Services” from MetaBank in Omaha, Nebraska.
 That doesn’t sound like a government payment to most people.
+In addition, the IRS says it might send you an EIP card, even if its Get My Payment tool says you’re getting a check.
 AARP has heard from members that some people suspect the cards are a fraud or an unsolicited credit card offer, meaning some people have shredded them or thrown them away.

 Naturally, wherever there is money involved, there are usually scammers trying to take it from you.
 Nevertheless, for the 4 million people who receive those EIP prepaid debit cards, the money can be a lifeline in the pandemic.
 To avoid losing your stimulus payment:

 - You’ll get a letter with the EIP card telling you how to activate it.
 Be very careful that you call the correct phone number.
 Don’t search the Internet for the number.
 Scammers sometimes set up fake customer service numbers to deceive people and take their personal information.